 The 2008 Performance Review also identified gaps in the 'collection and exchange of ERS data', noting that attempts to resolve them had failed, despite the practices agreed by Members.
-It was also emphasized in that review that "efforts must now be focused on 'improving data collection and reporting"13.
+It was also emphasized in that review that "efforts must now be focused on 'improving data collection and reporting"67.
 On this regard, data driven assessments of both SBT and ERS bycatch require verification that vessels are adhering to the mitigation regulations, and current observer coverage levels (compounded further by the suspension of the observer program due to COVID-19) are inadequate to achieve this.
-Indeed, the review of the 2014 Performance Review14 by ERSWG 11 in 2015 concluded that "there is obviously a trade-off in the use of the observers' time which affects the precision of the ERS (or contribution to such assessment in a collaborative framework) will probably require more ERS data to be collected.
+Indeed, the review of the 2014 Performance Review68 by ERSWG 11 in 2015 concluded that "there is obviously a trade-off in the use of the observers' time which affects the precision of the data (and ensuing assessments) of SBT and ERS respectively. (...)
+A minimal assessment of the state of the ERS (or contribution to such assessment in a collaborative framework) will probably require more ERS data to be collected.
 The use of video cameras might be a useful assistance to the observers."
 Yet, cameras are still not required and are rarely used in CCSBT vessels, unless when mandated by a Member's legislation, a point already noted under the previous question.